transcom/mymove-docs/docs/backend/guides/open-telemetry.md

 ## Data collection

-Data from the Milmove app is sent to the Open Telemetry collector, which processes the trace, metric, and log data and exports it to the services of our choice.
-In AWS the collector exports to the Cloudwatch and AWS X-Ray services for storage and analysis.
+Data from the MilMove app is sent to the Open Telemetry collector, which processes the trace, metric, and log data and exports it to the services of our choice.
+In AWS the collector exports to the CloudWatch and AWS X-Ray services for storage and analysis.
 When run locally the data is exported to the Elastic APM Server running Elasticsearch and Kibana.

 ### Traces